-A simple utility to easily calculate responsive font values for embedding directly into your CSS.
+A simple utility to easily calculate fluid-responsive property values (font-size) for embedding directly into your CSS.

-Current status (25/09/2016): In cross-browser, cross-device testing.
-Now in full use on this site and in use on components in Tesco's Food Love Stories
+This method is in full use on this site, and was in commercial use on components in Tesco's 2017 Food Love Stories

 Remember to define all font-sizes in em, rem or percent.